Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 We, the undersigned organizations, call on the Egyptian government to immediately end its campaign of transnational repression targeting exiled Egyptian journalists.
 We specifically urge the government to respond to the UN report detailing the harassment and surveillance of Egyptian investigative journalist Basma Mostafa, currently residing in Germany.
 We further urge German authorities to ensure her safety and uphold their international obligations to protect freedom of expression.
 READ MORE

-Iran: concerns by arrest of Danial Moghaddam
+Iran: Concerns by arrest of Danial Moghaddam

 Danial Moghaddam